 Examining the Venturi

-There is an indispensable interactive animation at kenmorewater.com.
+There is an indispensable interactive animation at kenmorewater.com [NOTE: The original site stopped working.
+This one does not work in Chrome].
 Click on Symptoms and then Check Flooded Salt Tank.
 The animation will walk you though a bunch of steps; however, it’s likely that the problem is in the venturi assembly so, click No when it asks if you cleaned it.

 Basically, you first bypass the softener by pushing in the Bypass Valve plunger, take the hood off the water softener and then disassemble the venturi housing.
 You’ll want to inspect and clean the nozzle and venturi parts inside.
 I’m not going to go thorough all the steps since the animation covers it quite nicely, but I’ll elaborate on some important things that are missing or glossed over.

 The venturi housing top just unscrews.
 No tools needed.
 Hold the base so you don’t crack anything, while twisting counterclockwise.
 A paperclip and small screwdriver are helpful to get the some parts out without dropping and potentially losing them.
 You may want to take photos with your phone for reference later.

 IMPORTANT: The two small black flow plugs are different!
 Make sure you keep track of them and remember which goes where!
 There is writing imprinted on the plugs to help you identify them.
 There is also a tiny screen screen filter which often gets stuck to the large gasket, so be careful not to lose it.

 In the Brine stage, water is sucked from the brine tank through the same tube used to fill the tank.
 The way this happens is that water moves through the venturi housing creating a vacuum.
 You want to make sure no foreign particles are in there messing things up, particularly on the venturi (blue part above).
 A paperclip can be used to clean the holes on the small black flow plugs.
 Warm soapy water can be used on all of the parts.